MetaTrader 4 vs MetaTrader 5

 MT4 supports four pending order types: Buy Limit, Sell Limit, Buy Stop, and Sell Stop.
 These cover the most common entry methods: entering at a better price than current market, or entering when price breaks through a level.

-MT5 adds two additional pending order types: Buy Stop Limit and Sell Stop Limit.
+MT5 supports six pending order types, including Buy Stop Limit and Sell Stop Limit, providing greater flexibility for advanced order execution.
 These combine a stop trigger with a limit entry, allowing a trader to specify that once a breakout level is reached, the entry should only fill at a specified limit price rather than at market.
 This order type is useful for traders who want to enter on breakouts but want to avoid chasing the price if it moves rapidly through the trigger level.

 Both platforms display the spread on each instrument, which is the difference between the bid and ask price and represents the immediate cost of entering a trade.
 FXRecap’s guide on bid and ask in forex explains how spread affects entry and exit pricing in practical terms.

-Execution quality on both platforms depends on the broker rather than the platform itself.
-The platform sends the order; the broker’s server processes it.
+Order execution quality is determined mainly by your broker’s infrastructure, not by whether you use MT4 or MT5.
+The trading platform simply sends your order, while your broker’s servers handle execution.
 Slippage, requotes, and execution speed are broker-side factors.
 Choosing a well-regulated, low-latency broker matters more for execution quality than the choice between MT4 and MT5.

 Charting and Technical Analysis Tools

-Both platforms support the same core charting functionality: multiple chart windows open simultaneously, the ability to apply indicators to any timeframe, drawing tools for trendlines and levels, and template saving for consistent chart setups across sessions.
+Both MT4 and MT5 include the same core charting functionality: multiple chart windows open simultaneously, the ability to apply indicators to any timeframe, drawing tools for trendlines and levels, and template saving for consistent chart setups across sessions.

 MT5 adds a few practical improvements to the charting interface.
-The depth of market panel, available when the broker provides the data feed, shows pending orders at different price levels, giving a view of where liquidity is stacked.
+When supported by the broker, MT5’s Depth of Market panel displays available liquidity at different price levels.
 This information is standard in equity trading and adds context to breakout and reversal setups in forex.

 Custom indicator compatibility is the main charting limitation when moving between platforms.
 An indicator built for MT4 does not work on MT5.
 Traders who have spent time building or collecting a set of custom MT4 indicators will need to find MT5 equivalents or have the indicators converted before switching.